LIT-Protocol/lit-flags/README.md

     behaviour is to emit a .ts file
   - You can still use this with plain js codebases by running the editor with `--jsCompat` arg
 - Added `list` functionality that shows flags and their status per-env in a table
+- Explicit command-line argument for target directory (no 'magic' discovery of target directory)
+- Simplified data model -- flag and environment state is stored in a single file
+- Quality of life improvements in the prompting model, and a new initialization prompt that helps you get started without manually creating target json files.

 Feature flags serve as code guards around functionality being implemented, enabling developers to iterate on more complex features while still being able to deploy small changes.
 Feature flags are